Turbul3nce/game.dev/Pixel.Souls/README.md

 * High difficulty
 * Add networking/multiplayer.
 For help with bosses or to summon players to fight (Get their equipment).
 * Save game states.
-* Object Oriented Programming with PyGame.
-* Need to decide between using mouse or arrow keys for attack.
-Maybe allow both in the settings.
 * Need to setup the intro screen.
 Have some cool dark souls type musis (angelic almost).
 * Broken sword and half shield to start.
 In guard (only last 3 seconds to start), player can block two hits before shield fails.
 * Mouse to point and block (right click) or attack (left click).